NAS QNAP VS-2004L RAID Arrays: Differentiating and Recovering from Mechanical and Logical Failures

 However, it's important to note that the effectiveness of storage tiering and caching strategies depends on factors such as data access patterns, workload characteristics, and the specific configuration of the NAS device.
 It's recommended to carefully analyze your data requirements and consult the documentation or support resources provided by QNAP for guidance on implementing storage tiering and caching strategies effectively.

-Although NAS VS-2004L can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-2004L can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view